telerik/ajax-docs/controls/cloudupload/server-side-programming/events.md

 The **RadCloudUpload** control exposes the following server-side event

-* [OnUploadedFile]({%slug cloudupload/server-side-programming/onfileuploaded%}) occurs when the **RadCloudUpload** is about to process an uploaded file.
+* [OnFileUploaded]({%slug cloudupload/server-side-programming/onfileuploaded%}) occurs when the **RadCloudUpload** is about to process an uploaded file.
 If there were multiple files uploaded, the event will be fired for each of the uploaded files.